Public Works Department

 Learn more about curbside loose leaf pickup which starts the week of November 4, 2019.
 NOTE: Loose Leaf Pickup Ended the Week of January 6, 2020.
 Thank you.

 Solid Waste Management

 A City is often judged by its appearance.
 The Solid Waste Management division provides weekly automated curbside residential garbage pickup.
 Bulk trash items, such as boxes, bags, discarded furniture, etc., are collected weekly in residential areas as is brush and yard waste.
 This division is committed to a "green" future and has had a recycling program since the early '90s.
-Starting in 2016, voluntary curbside recycling will be made available by Waste Management for City residents who apply for this service, which is done for a small monthly charge.
-Check out the City's Recycling page for more information on curbside recycling.
+Previously, voluntary curbside recycling was made available by Waste Management for City residents but with the company's decision in 2019 to no longer offer the service inside the City limits, the City negotiated with Foothill Waste Solutions to provide the service based on the company being able to sign up at least 400 subscribers.
+Check out the City's Drop-Off Center page for more information on curbside recycling.

 From time to time, the City holds a Residential Household Hazardous Waste Collection Event.
 None are currently scheduled.